What are cytotoxic drugs?

-Anyone who works with patients receiving cytotoxic drugs are at risk of exposure, and must be protected at all times while working with cytotoxic drugs.
-Exposure may occur when preparing, administering, or transporting drugs, handling patient waste, transporting and disposing of waste, and cleaning spills.
+Anyone who works with patients receiving cytotoxic drugs is at risk of exposure, and must be protected while working with cytotoxic drugs.
+Exposure may occur when preparing, administering, or transporting drugs, handling patient waste, transporting and disposing of waste, or cleaning spills.

 If at any time there is skin contact with any cytotoxic drug, the affected worker should thoroughly wash the affected area with soap and water.
-It should be noted that the worker should not scrape or abrade the skin by using a scrub brush as this could increase the exposure.
-If eye contact has occurred, flush the affected eye(s), while holding back the eyelid(s), with copious amounts of water for atleast 15 minutes.
+The worker should not scrape or abrade the skin by using a scrub brush as this could increase exposure.
+If eye contact has occurred, flush the affected eye(s), while holding back the eyelid(s), with copious amounts of water for at least 15 minutes.
 After any type of exposure, it is always recommended to seek a medical evaluation by a physician.

 Training and information

-All staff who have the potential to handle cytotoxic drugs or the waste by-products created by their use, including physicians, nurses, assistants, pharmacists, stores and receiving personnel, housekeeping and maintenance, should receive sufficient and relevant training.
-Management, in conjunction with the health and safety committee should develop specific pre-employment worker training procedures for the proper handling, mixing, and disposal of cytotoxic drugs and waste by-products.
+All staff who may handle cytotoxic drugs or waste by-products created by their use, including physicians, nurses, assistants, pharmacists, stores and receiving personnel, housekeeping and maintenance staff should receive training.
+Management and the health and safety committee should develop specific pre-employment worker training procedures for the proper handling, mixing, and disposal of cytotoxic drugs and waste by-products.
 These training procedures should:

-include how training will be developed, delivered, and evaluated;
+- Explain how training is developed, delivered, and evaluated

-include descriptions of the roles of supervisors to ensure that all proper regulations are followed.
+- Describe the roles of supervisors to ensure proper regulations are followed

-A completer training program must encompass the following topics:
+A complete training program should cover the following topics:

-The department responsible for cytotoxic drugs should maintain a record of information on the toxicity, exposure treatment procedures, solubility, stability, and general description of the appearance for all cytotoxic drugs that are used in the facility.
-This record should be easily accessible at all times of day, and available to all staff involved with the use of cytotoxic drugs.
+The department responsible for cytotoxic drugs should maintain a record of information on toxicity, exposure treatment procedures, solubility, stability, and general descriptions of the appearance of all cytotoxic drugs that are used in the facility.
+This record should be easily accessible and available to staff who may come into contact with cytotoxic drugs.